Ren0k/Project-Atmospheric-Drag/README.md

 If a cargo bay is closed, any part inside it is excluded from drag.
 The method KSP uses to determine if a part is inside a cargo bay is as follows:
-- Determine the Center of the cargo bay and the part based on their bounds
+- Determine the center of the cargo bay and the specific part based on their bounds
 - Draw a line (raycast) from the center of the part to the center of the cargo bay.
 The line can only collide with the cargo bay.
 - If the line intersects the mesh colliders of the cargo bay, it is outside
 - If the line does not intersect the mesh colliders of the cargo bay, it is inside